souryacs/LitRevw/SingleCellMethods.md

 [scPoli - Population-level integration of single-cell datasets enables multi-scale analysis across samples - Donno et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.11.28.517803v1) Multiple scRNA-seq data integration using generative AI, specifically a modification of CVAE method.
 It integrates multiple samples and simultaneously annotates the cells, similar to Seurat and scANVI.
 Implements this framework inside scArches.
 Performs both reference building and reference mapping.

+[scANVI - Xu et al. Molecular System Biology 2021](https://pubmed.ncbi.nlm.nih.gov/33491336/) Cell annotation on top of scVI framework.
+Uses harmonization (similar to batch effect correction, but extended to support datasets even from multiple technologies) and automatic cell annotation.
+Uses probabilistic cell annotation (generative model) in 2 steps: 1) First annotates a subset of cells with high confidence, 2) Then annotates the remaining cells using the annotations of the previous set of cells.

 ## Single Cell ATAC-seq